Indian Institute of Management Shillong: Course Pedagogy

 The pedagogy at IIM Shillong follows a case-based system.
 Participants are provided cases and supplement readings.
 Analysis and solutions are then discussed in groups with faculty facilitating and grading the dialogue.
 Participants are also encouraged to undertake projects falling under the purview of the subject and share their learnings with others.

 Faculty

 The institute has a current faculty strength of 28 permanent faculty and close to 40 visiting faculty.
-Faculty visiting IIM Shillong are a mix of professors from institutes across the world, and industry experts and practitioners.
+Faculty visiting IIM Shillong are usually renowned professors from institutes across the world.

 The former President of India, Dr A. P. J. Abdul Kalam, was a regular visiting faculty at the institute, offering courses for the second year students on a variety of subjects.
 Dr Kalam, on 27 July 2015, collapsed while delivering a lecture on 'Creating a Liveable Planet' at the institute.
 After being placed in an intensive care unit, Dr Kalam was confirmed dead owing to a sudden cardiac arrest.